 “She had not known the weight until she felt the freedom” — The Scarlet Letter

 Being obsessed with food is not normal.
 Not being able to eat without counting calories or mentally noting how much you’ll have to work out later is dysfunctional.
 Throwing up your food and starving yourself is bondage.
-Pretending like it’s not a problem is insane.
+Pretending like an eating disorder is not a problem is insane.

 There is freedom for you.